emily-berryman/emily-berryman/README.md

 Recent graduate of Enspiral Dev Academy web development bootcamp, looking for a new role as a Full Stack Web Developer.

-Creative thinker, passionate about learning, creating and tech's capacity to do good 💖
+Creative thinker, passionate about learning, creating and tech's capacity for good 💖

 **Here's what I'm working on at the moment:**